BobbyH49/SQLServerk8s/modules/sql19.md

 18. Copy SSL Certificate and Key files (created in the encryption module) to all 3 SQL Pods

-    **NB: This is only required if you have deployed the Linux Server and completed all tasks from encryption.md**

     ```text
     kubectl cp "\..\Deployment\certificates\SQL2019\mssql19-0.pem" mssql19-0:/etc/ssl/certs/mssql.pem -n sql19
     kubectl cp "\..\Deployment\certificates\SQL2019\mssql19-0.key" mssql19-0:/etc/ssl/private/mssql.key -n sql19